apache/airflow/docs/apache-airflow/core-concepts/auth-manager.rst

 This is why the whole user management (user authentication and user authorization) is packaged in one component called auth manager.
 So that it is easy to plug-and-play an auth manager that suits your specific needs.

-By default, Airflow comes with the :doc:`apache-airflow-providers-fab:auth-manager`.
+By default, Airflow comes with the :doc:`apache-airflow-providers-fab:auth-manager/index`.

 .. note::
     Switching to a different auth manager is a heavy operation and should be considered as such.
 It will